eddiemadrigal/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [X] Why would you use class component over function components (removing hooks from the question)?

+React lets you define components as classes or functions.
+Components defined as classes currently provide more features.
+Class components make use of the ES6 class syntax.
+Since classes can have methods, these components can make use of life cycle methods like componentWillMount and componentDidMount.
+Functional components, unlike class components, are stateless and that they also do not support life cycle methods.

+Functional components:
+1. don’t have state
+2. don’t have life cycle methods
+3. don’t have a this

-- [ ] Name three lifecycle methods and their purposes.
+- [X] Name three lifecycle methods and their purposes.

+Life Cycle:

+1. Mounting: constructor, getDerivedStateFromProps, render and componentDidMount (birth phase).
+Here, this phase is being built out from the nothing.
+The constructor holds the initial data your app will use.
+In this phase, the render method is invoked and the the compoentDidMount gets called as well.

+2. Updating: New props (getDerivedStateFromProps, shouldComponentUpdate, render) (growth / updating phase).
+In the growth / updating phase, setState can be used to change the component's state data, for a call to render.
+Also, shouldComponentUpdate is a method one could use here to stop a component from calling render if necessary

+3. Unmounting: componentWillUnmount (death phase).
+The unmounting phase includes removing the component from the screen.
+Also, componentWillUnmount is called and can be used for any memory cleanup (i.e., localStorage data) as needed

 - [ ] What is the purpose of a custom hook?

 - [ ] Why is it important to test our apps?

 ## Project Set Up